gtcore902/portfolio-web-dev/README.md

 - **Frontend:** The site is built using the [React JS](https://fr.react.dev/) JavaScript framework.
 It utilizes reusable components for an optimal user experience.

 - **Backend:** The backend was developed with [WPGraphQL](https://www.wpgraphql.com/), a WordPress extension that exposes your [WordPress site as a GraphQL API](https://developer.wordpress.org/rest-api/).
 It enables flexible and efficient communication between the frontend and backend.
+This technology is interesting in a **green IT** approach by formulating **only one fetch** API to retrieve all the application data.
 The API endpoint is `https://api.gaetantremois.fr/graphql`.

 - **Email Sending System:** Email sending is managed with Node.js and the [nodemailer](https://www.nodemailer.com/) package.
 This allows users to contact the developer directly from the site.
-The email sending API is accessible at `https://sendmail.gaetantremois.fr`
+The email sending API is accessible at `https://sendmail.gaetantremois.fr` and the [repo is here](https://github.com/gtcore902/portfolio-web-dev-backend).

 ### Features